woogles-io/liwords/api/proto/buf.md

 curl -H 'Content-Type: application/json' https://woogles.io/api/game_service.GameMetadataService/GetGCG -d '{"game_id": "abcdef"}'
 ```

+Note that *all* requests to the Woogles API are HTTP POSTs.
+This is the default for our API framework (ConnectRPC).
+We may change some endpoints in the future to use GET.

 ## Errors

 If the API call returns a 200 status code it was successful.
 Any other code could be an error.
 The error text is returned in JSON format.